$0 Northwest Territories Adoption Quick-Start Checklist

 Once the probationary period is complete and HSS has submitted the Family Union Report, your lawyer files a Petition for Adoption with the NWT Supreme Court.
 Documents required for the petition include:

 Legal Aid NWT does not cover adoption finalization.
-Private lawyers in Yellowknife charge $350 to $700 per hour.
+Senior family-lawyer rates in Yellowknife are approximately $450 to $700 per hour.
 A well-prepared file — where all documents are organized, consents are in order, and no outstanding items remain — significantly reduces billable time.

 The Northwest Territories Adoption Process Guide provides fillable versions of the key checklists, guidance on the autobiography and cultural connection plan, and a step-by-step timeline of what happens in what order.
 In a system where the process is not clearly packaged in a single document, having the full picture mapped before you begin prevents costly mistakes.